wighawag/hardhat-deploy/README.md

 This plugin contains more features, all geared toward a better developer experience :

 - chain configuration export, listing deployed contract, their abi and address, usefull for webapps.
+- library linking at time of deployment
+- ability to submit contract source to etherscan for verification.
+Because buidler-deploy will save all necessary info, it can be executed at any time.
 - deployment dependency system (allowing you to only deploy what is needed).
 - deployment as migration so once a deployment is done, it can be set to never be executed again.
 - deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.